 During this Wonderful Wine review, the only wine that they offer that we didn’t get to try is The Orange.
-This wine comes from California and is a rare Malvasia Bianca (a white wine made in the style of a red).
+This wine comes from California and is a rare Malvasia Bianca (a white wine made in the style of red).
 According to Wonderful Wine, it is “bursting with a mouthful of citrus, white peach, and honeysuckle.”
-The Orange can only be found in the limited edition Summer Party Six-Pack which includes 6 wine, 2 of each of The White, The Rose, and The Orange along with a custom 7-inch Vinyl Moon mixtape.
+The Orange can only be found in the limited edition Summer Party Six-Pack which includes 6 wines, 2 of each of The White, The Rose, and The Orange along with a custom 7-inch Vinyl Moon mixtape.
 SO FUN!

 Wonderful Wine Reviews: Bottom Line